Orionsilver/PokemonGOSpoofing/index.md

 <h3> How to know the right version for your phone </h3>

-The easiest way is to go to Settings -> Apps -> All Apps -> Google Play Services which will bring you to this screen:
+The easiest way is to go to <b>Settings -> Apps -> All Apps -> Google Play Services</b> which will bring you to this screen:

 <img src="images/GooglePlayServices.png"/>